 We've been really lucky in the past couple of years to get to make exclusive products with a lot of really awesome brands from all over the world.
-Just in time for holiday season, here's a set of some of our favorite exclusive pencil things, all wrapped up in a box and ready to gift to the pencil nerd in your life:
+Here's a set of some of our favorite exclusive pencil things, all wrapped up in a box and ready to gift to the pencil nerd in your life.
+Including:

 Moon Products Futura Pencil - The Futura was first made in the 1950s by Richard Best Pencil Company--the same pencil company that made the first triangular pencil, the Try-Rex.
 The Futura was their snazzy pink version of their flagship pencil, with its wonderful typography and often flashy ferrule.
 Somewhere along the line J.R Moon of Lewisburg, Tennessee acquired the rights to the Try-Rex and the rest of Richard Best's pencils so we approached them about bringing our favorite Futura back in a modern way.

 Caran d'Ache Scots Pine Pencil -This pencil's barrel is made from Scots Pine from Switzerland--it's beautifully detailed and just what any pencil snob would want from a pencil.
 You'll find that it's quite a bit heavier than a standard cedar pencil even considering that it's eraser-/ferrule-less making it quite comfortable to write with.
 The graphite is super silky and has amazing point retention.